paldepind/synceddb/README.md

 SyncedDB
 ========
-SyncedDB makes it easy to write __offline-first__ applications with __realtime__ syncing across devices and server-side __persistence__.
+SyncedDB makes it easy to write __offline-first__ applications with __real-time__ syncing and server-side __persistence__.

-In other words SyncedDB makes web applications work beautifully both online and offline.
+SyncedDB makes web applications work beautifully both online and offline.

+Write your client as if everything was stored offline!
+SyncedDB takes care of synchronizing the local database to the server and between clients.

 Why
 ---
-Since the arrival and widestream adoption of IndexedDB writing web applications with full offline support has been viable.
+Since the widestream adoption of IndexedDB writing web applications with full offline support has been viable.
 But when storing data offline web applications looses the feature of seamlessly making a users data available across devices.
-SyncedDB is a library that gives web applications the best of both worlds: a fully functional offline experience with realtime or on demand synchronization of data when online.
+SyncedDB is a library that gives web applications the best of both worlds: a fully functional offline experience with real-time or on demand synchronization of data when online.

-When using SyncedDB web application developers can simply write the client side code as if everything was stored offline.
-Then plug in a remote backend and SyncedDB takes care of synchronizing the local database to the server and between clients.

 What
 ----